 Serving Fairhope, Daphne, Mobile, and the Eastern Shore

-My practice is located at 203 Fels Avenue in downtown Fairhope, Alabama 36532—the heart of the Eastern Shore.
-I work with individuals and couples throughout Baldwin County and the surrounding region, including Daphne (36526), Spanish Fort (36527), Gulf Shores, Foley, and the greater Mobile area.
+My office is located at 203 Fels Avenue in downtown Fairhope, Alabama (36532), easy to reach from across Baldwin County and the Eastern Shore.
+I work with individuals and couples from Daphne (36526), Spanish Fort (36527), Gulf Shores, Foley, Mobile, and the surrounding communities.

 Common Questions About Divorce Counseling